-This set of Biology Online Quiz for Schools focuses on “Microbes in Industrial Products-2”.
+This set of Class 12 Biology Chapter 10 Multiple Choice Questions & Answers (MCQs) focuses on “Microbes in Industrial Products-2”.

 1. Who coined the term antibiotics?